codeliya/codeliya/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - 💡 Contribute your idea: ...
-# codeliya: Your First Step into Programming
+# Codeliya: Your First Step into Programming

 Welcome to **codeliya**, the beginner-friendly platform designed to introduce you to the exciting world of programming!
 Whether you're just starting out or have little to no coding experience, **codeliya** will help you understand the fundamentals of programming in a fun and engaging way.